 For many people with diabetes, the word “sugar” carries negative connotations.
+The American Diabetes Association provides dietary recommendations for individuals with diabetes, emphasizing the importance of basing advice on evidence, particularly concerning the glycemic index of fruits.
 This leads to the misconception that all sugary foods, including fruit, are harmful.
 However, you don’t need to avoid fruit if you have or are at risk of diabetes.
+If you’re looking for the best fruits for diabetics to eat without spiking your blood sugar, check out the snacks below for the best low sugar fruits you can try.

 Fruit gets a bad rep for its high sugar content.
 While certain fruits contain a lot of sugar, their other nutrients offset its effects.